jsh/branches-and-tags/README.md

 - `git scratch`: Create a scratch repo, with one, empty, hidden file, `.gitkeep`.

-Useful for simple questions about Git.
+For simple experiments with Git and its hidden, .git directory.

 - `git scratch -b`: Create a branched scratch repo with `master` and `davidian` branches, each with a distinct `README.md` (so the two commits conflict).

-Useful for questions about branching, tagging, and merging.
+For playing with branching, tagging, merging, and rebasing.

-- `git scratch -r`: Create a repo with a bare remote, on that "far-away" Git server, `localhost`, then create two local clones, `itchy`, owned by Itchy Mouse, and `scratchy`, owned by Scratchy Cat.
+- `git scratch -f`: A full system.
+Create a bare remote, on that "far-away" Git server, `localhost`, then create two local clones, `itchy`, owned by Itchy Mouse, and `scratchy`, owned by Scratchy Cat.

-Useful for exploring the full panoply of Git commits, fetches, pulls, pushes, merges, and so on, by multiple users, with a single, bare "server" repo for synchronization, and for comparing and contrasting client and server repos.
+For exploring the full panoply of Git commits, fetches, pulls, pushes, merges, and so on, by multiple users, with a single, bare "server" repo for synchronization, and for comparing and contrasting client and server repos.

-The `-r` option implies `-b` (the repos are all branched).
+The `-f` option implies `-b` (the repos are all branched).